nocalhost/nocalhost.github.io/docs/guides/develop-service.md

 ### Source Code Directory

-Before developing the application, you need to tell Nocalhost the location of your source code, so Nocalhost can synchronize files to the remote container.
+Before developing the application, you need to tell Nocalhost the location of your source code, so Nocalhost can synchronize your source code files to the remote container.
 You can either specify a local directory or clone your source code from the Git repository through Nocalhost.

 You can [Associate Local Directory](#associate-local-directory) before entering DevMode.
 Alternatively, Nocalhost will check the directory path.
 If you do not have an associated directory, Nocalhost will pop the selection menu to ask you to `specify the source directory.
 You can [Open Local Directory](#open-local-directory) or [Clone from Git Repo](#clone-from-git-repository).